tranlinh1825/ActuarialTechSkill/README.md

 <!--
 **tranlinh1825/tranlinh1825** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+This repository contains all of the exercise and project that I have practiced to perform fundamental actuarial analysis Here are some ideas to get you started:

 - 🔭 I’m currently working on ...